 Spare a Rose, Save a Child is simple: buy one less rose this Valentine’s Day and donate the value of that flower to children with diabetes.
 Your loved one at home still gets flowers and you both show some love to children around the world who need it.

 One rose, one month of life.
 A dozen roses, a year of life for a child with diabetes.

 We’re hopeful that you will embrace this cause this year.

 There are two things you can do to help:

 Please be ready to give.
 The campaign will run the first two weeks of February (1-14).
 We have worked with IDF to create a new, monthly giving option.
 This option lets you sign to give monthly from your bank card.
 Our hope is that this is an easy way to help more kids.
 Of course, if you prefer a one time Valentines Day gift of course that is just as welcome, and appreciated.

 2nd Spread the Word

-Please help raise awareness for “Spare a Rose, Save a Child” by blogging, tweeting, Facebooking, etc. about the effort.
+Please help raise awareness for “Spare a Rose, Save a Child” by blogging, Tweeting, Facebooking, etc. about the effort.
 We encourage you to use the marketing materials we’ve provided and reference our FAQs as you help us spread the word.
-Our goal this year is to engage people outside of the DOC too, so don’t forget to reach out to your family, friends, and colleagues.
+Our goal this year is to engage people outside of the diabetes community too, so don’t forget to reach out to your family, friends, and colleagues.

 We hope you’ll share in our effort to channel some of our love for our families into helping other families keep their loved ones alive.
 It is a simple, but life-changing message.
 Just a few dollars goes a long way.
 Spare a Rose also shows that the diabetes online community takes care of one another – both online and off – around the world.